-&lt;sup>1 This must relate to students registered with your provider, as opposed to those you teach on behalf of another provider under a subcontractual arrangement.
+1 This must relate to students registered with your provider, as opposed to those you teach on behalf of another provider under a subcontractual arrangement.

-- 3. The data provided in the HESES21 survey will: - give an early indication, for purposes including government planning, of the number of higher education students studying in the academic year 2021-22 - together with data supplied to the Higher Education Statistics Agency (HESA) and to the Education and Skills Funding Agency (ESFA), inform the allocation of teaching funds for the academic year 2022-23.
-We also expect HESES21 data to inform the distribution of additional funding of up to £10 million announced by the government for academic year 2021-22.2 - 4.
-Information on how HESES data informs funding allocations is in our 'Guide to funding 2021-22: How the Office for Students allocates money to higher education providers', which we expect to publish soon.
+- 3. The data provided in the HESES22 survey will: - a.
+Give an early indication, for purposes including government planning, of the number of higher education students studying in the academic year 2022-23.

+- b.
+Together with data supplied to the Higher Education Statistics Agency (HESA) and to the Education and Skills Funding Agency (ESFA), inform the allocation of teaching funds for the academic year 2023-24.
+We also expect HESES22 data to inform the distribution of funding for the 'Level 4 and 5 skills' and 'Degree apprenticeship' recurrent grant allocations for the 2022-23 academic year.2 - 4.
+Information on how HESES data informs funding allocations is in our 'Guide to funding 2022-23: How the Office for Students allocates money to higher education providers', which we expect to publish in the autumn.